834t/sd-a1111-search-by-description-tags/README.md

 Settings > User Interface > Quicksettings list > search for `extra_networks_card_show_desc`

-2. Use default seatcrch input to search by a set of tags included in the description
+2. Use default search input to search by a set of tags included in the description

 -- cards with description: --